Seven Tips to Stretch Your Grocery Budget

 A common misconception among Western societies is that for a person to eat well, they need to be flush with funds.
 However, when you consider the costs involved in producing foods out of season and in the incorrect soil, with chemical pesticides and fertilizers, you begin to understand the true price of eating the unnatural and expensive way.

 We’ve all had times when we needed to tighten the purse strings and get creative with budgeting.
-And oftentimes, I see people seeking out unhealthy processed foods in order to keep their spending on track.
+And oftentimes, I see people seeking out unhealthy processed foods to keep their spending on track.

-Not to mention the blah feeling you get after eating a deep-fried, super-sized, partially hydrogenated something-or-other with goodness who knows what else in it.
+Not to mention the blah feeling you get after eating a deep-fried, super-sized, partially hydrogenated something-or-other with goodness knows what else in it.

 So let’s jump straight in to discuss Seven Tips to Stretch Your Grocery Budget: